HannSO/Mars-Rover/README.md

 - Input may be incorrectly submitted
 - Design may be altered in the future to accommodate new commands

+Approach
+---
+- This project has been developed with TDD, using both unit and feature tests.
+- The example input and output is used in the feature test.

 Design
 ---